Electrical Panel Upgrade & Replacement in Southern & Midcoast Maine

-Safe, Code-Compliant Electrical Service Upgrades for Modern Homes
+Safe, Code-Compliant Electrical Panel Upgrades for Modern Homes

-Electrical panel upgrades in Maine require licensed expertise, careful load calculations, and strict code compliance.
-If your home still has an outdated fuse box, an overloaded 100-amp panel, or frequent breaker issues, your electrical system may no longer be safe or adequate for today’s power demands.
+Electrical panel upgrades in Maine require licensed expertise, proper load calculations, and strict code compliance.
+If your home has an outdated fuse box, overloaded 100 amp panel, or frequent breaker issues, an electrical panel upgrade may be necessary to safely power today’s modern appliances, EV chargers, and ductless heat pumps.

-At BANN Home Electrical & Heat Pump Services, we specialize in electrical panel upgrades and replacements designed to improve safety, reliability, and capacity.
-From 100-amp to 200-amp service upgrades to full panel replacements with modern breakers and surge protection, our licensed electricians ensure your home’s electrical system is built for long-term performance.
-We proudly serve homeowners across Brunswick, Portland, and Southern Maine.
+At BANN Home Electrical & Heat Pump Services, we specialize in electrical panel upgrades and full service panel replacements across Southern & Midcoast Maine.
+From 100 amp to 200 amp service upgrades to complete panel replacement with modern breakers and whole-home surge protection, our licensed electricians ensure your electrical system is safe, reliable, and built for long-term performance.

 READY TO SCHEDULE SERVICE?